Basalt-Lab/basalt-helper/README.md

 ## 📝 Description

-**Basalt-helper** aims to provide tools to facilitate development.
-This can range from object transformation to password hashing.

-Other tools will be added over time.
+**Basalt-helper** is a utility library with no dependencies and aims to be very lightweight (although comments may increase the bundle size, sorry).

 ## 🌟 Documentation